 A single exit package can be made up of several components each of which need to be counted for separately.
-The Remuneration Report would include disclosures of exit payments payable to individuals.

-However, as explained the Trust has had no expenditure on exit packages in both 2020/21 and 2019/20.
-Hence, there were no non-contractual payments made to individuals where the payment value was more than 12 months of their annual salary.
+There were no non-contractual payments made to individuals where the payment value was more than 12 months of their annual salary.